How About Them Apples By D.I. Jolly

 For the first time in his life, Rick found himself standing in front of a problem he couldn’t solve with his fists.
 He was a violent man who’d lived a violent life and had learnt how to punch his way out of most situations.
 But despite a bad childhood and a series of abusive teachers, coaches and drill sergeants, his moral compass had always pointed North, so he used his power, such as it was, for good.
 Or at least, how he understood it.

-His life had been hard and he’d become hard as a result, and so was infinitely unprepared for Debbie.
+His life had been hard and he’d become hard as a result.
+So was infinitely unprepared for Debbie.
 He’d met her in a courthouse waiting room.
 He was there to give an account on a fight he’d witnessed and then ended.
-She was setting up a small warn toy bear with a few plastic cups, and seeing that he was the only other person there, had invited him to join them.
+She was sitting with a small warn toy bear and a few plastic cups, and seeing that he was the only other person there, had invited him to join them.